 - A drawing for a $25 Barnes and Noble gift card or $20 Regal Cinema cards will be held each Monday from June 12th through September 4th.

-- The Grand Prize drawings will be held Tuesday, September 5th, 2017
+- The Grand Prize drawings will be held Tuesday, September 5th, 2017 and will reward two lucky winners with their choice of:

 - Funding for the Adult Summer Reading Program is generously provided by the Friends of the Lane Memorial Library and the New Hampshire Humanities Council